Corybas recurvus

-Corybas recurvus, commonly known as the western helmet orchid or common helmet is a species of terrestrial orchid endemic to Western Australia.
+Corybas recurvus, commonly known as western helmet orchid or common helmet is a species of terrestrial orchid endemic to Western Australia.
 It has round or heart-shaped leaf and a dark reddish purple or purplish black flower.
 It is widespread and common between Bunbury and Albany.

 Description

 Corybas recurvus is a terrestrial, perennial, deciduous, herb with a single thin, round or broad heart-shaped leaf 15-40 mm long and 15-45 mm wide.
 The leaf is green on the upper surface and silvery green on the lower side.
 There is a single dark reddish purple or purplish black flower 15-20 mm long and 8-12 mm wide which leans backwards.
 The dorsal sepal is 23-34 mm long, 12-20 mm wide and curves forward over the labellum.
 The lateral sepals are whitish, about 5 mm long, 0.5 mm wide, joined at their bases and projected forwards.
 The petals also whitish, about 3 mm long, 0.5 mm wide and taper to a thread-like tip.
 The labellum is tube-shaped at the base, the tube 6-7.5 mm long, before opening to a dish-shape 14-20 mm long, 9-11 mm wide, dark reddish purple or purplish black with many broad, blunt teeth around the edge.
 Flowering occurs from July to September.